jpneylon/ABR/README.md

 # ABR
  A Beautiful Repository

- This is a collection of reference materials accumulated over a decade or so that helped me pass ABR certification.
+ This is a collection of reference materials accumulated over a decade or so that helped me achieve ABR certification in therapeutic medical physics.

  Some self-created, most aggregated.

- Enjoy
+ Enjoy.